redeyes/redeyes/README.md

 # Preview

-The goal is to support the following syntax and set of features (about 30% there).
+The goal is to support the following syntax and set of features:

 ```scala
 import redeyes.api._